Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 Dimensional inspection of screws, bolts, and fasteners demands telecentric optics and high-uniformity backlight illumination.
 A technical guide to illumination geometry, backlighting, and measurement accuracy for precision fastener vision systems.

-Why Backlight Illumination is Essential for Fastener Measurement
+Why Backlight Illumination Is Essential for Fastener Measurement

 Telecentric Illumination and Telecentric Optics